Adam Ryan

 A Neuro-Affirming Space

-My practice is neurodiversity friendly.
+My practice is also neurodiversity friendly.
 Having lived experience of ADHD, I provide a low-pressure environment where you are welcome to be muddled, to move, or to drop the mask you carry in daily life.
-Whether you are navigating the specific challenges of neurodiversity or feel stuck in a cycle of overwhelm, this is a space where you are understood without having to perform.
+Whether you are navigating the specific challenges of neurodiversity or feel stuck in a cycle of shame and overwhelm, this is a space where you are understood without having to perform.

 Practice description

 I am a BACP-registered counsellor (MBACP) with a Level 4 Diploma in Person-Centred Therapeutic Counselling.
+I hold full professional indemnity insurance and an enhanced DBS certificate.

 My professional background includes: